akhilaponugoti21/nyc-yellow-taxi-trips/README.md

 python analyze_taxi_data.py

-The script analyze_taxi_data.py performs several key operations:
+The script `analyze_taxi_data.py` performs several key operations:

-Import Libraries:
+- **Import Libraries**:

-Uses the pandas library for data manipulation.
+  - Use the `pandas` library for data manipulation.

-Set File Path:
+- **Set File Path**:

-Specifies the path to the input file, which should be updated based on the user's local environment.
+  - Specify the path to the input file, which needs to be updated based on the user's local environment.

-Load Data:
+- **Load Data**:

-Reads the Parquet file into a DataFrame.
+  - Reads the Parquet file into a DataFrame.
 If the file is not found, it handles the error gracefully.

-Calculate the 90th Percentile:
+- **Calculate the 90th Percentile**:

-Computes the 90th percentile of trip distances to identify outlier trips.
+  - Computes the 90th percentile of trip distances, which helps identify outlier trips.

-Filter Data:
+- **Filter Data**:

-Filters the DataFrame to retain only trips longer than the calculated 90th percentile.
+  - Filters the DataFrame to retain only trips longer than the calculated 90th percentile.

-Display Data:
+- **Display Data**:

-Prints the filtered data for user inspection.
+  - Prints the filtered data for user inspection.

-Save Filtered Data:
+- **Save Filtered Data**:

-Exports the filtered data to a CSV file for further analysis.
+  - Exports the filtered data to a CSV file for further analysis.

-Output
+## Output
-The output will be a CSV file named filtered_yellow_taxi_trips.csv, containing only the trips exceeding the 90th percentile distance.
+- The output will be a CSV file named `filtered_yellow_taxi_trips.csv` containing only the trips exceeding the 90th percentile distance.

-Assumptions
+##Assumptions
 The input Parquet file is properly formatted and accessible.
 The relevant column for trip distances is named trip_distance.
-Questions & Clarifications
+##Questions & Clarifications
-If you have any questions or need further clarifications about the analysis or data, please feel free to reach out via email at [your-email@example.com].
+If you have any questions or need further clarifications about the analysis or data, please feel free to reach out via email at [akhilaponugoti21@gmail.com].

 #author